shesha-io/docs.shesha/docs/front-end-basics/form-components/data-display/data-table/table-view-selector.md

 It is also important to note that this component takes in dynamic values from your form data or your context, which is helpful in instances where you want to create a view based on the current state of the form.

 There is also a ‘Hidden’ toggle in the cases where you do not want the filter to be visible in the UI.
 The table view selector can also act as a title, in cases where you do not need to filter your table view.
+Implementation can be found [here](/docs/front-end-basics/how-to-guides/filtering).